 Over these years, the gentle and powerful movements helped me to maintain my mobility, manage chronic pain and chronic fatigue.
 During 2015 my symptoms sadly increased which led me to close my community school at the end of that year.
 This was a very difficult decision to make as a response to the physical degeneration of EDS.
-I now teach Tai Chi, Qigong and Taoist meditation online to private and small groups of students as well as providing private tuition on the Isle of Wight.
+I now teach Tai Chi, Qigong and Taoist meditation online as well as providing private tuition on the Isle of Wight.
 This re-framing of my school allows me to continue sharing my passion of the Classical Chinese arts, yet in a much more manageable way.
 Living with EDS is about adaptation and compassion, it’s a very difficult journey to be on and my heart goes out to you all.

 Hypermobility is an invisible condition, no one knows what it means for an individual.
 I certainly don’t act like I am ‘sick’ and I don’t move like a typical ‘ill person’.
 No one can see what goes on in my body, the effect on the bones, veins, muscles, organs and connective tissue, the lack of healing and ease of injury, nor the mark it leaves trying to live a normal life.

 This video discusses EDS and ‘new and emerging manual therapies’.
 It mentions the benefit of qigong and tai chi, along with breathing exercises.

 - Hypermobility Syndrome is a genetic connective tissue disorder caused by a collagen defect

 - Connective and soft tissues are more elastic